phil-opp/blog_os/blog/content/edition-3/posts/01-minimal-kernel/index.md

 [...]
 ```

-There are multiple errors.
-The reason for the first one is that the [`println` macro] is part of the standard library, which we no longer include.
+The reason for the first error is that the [`println` macro] is part of the standard library, which we no longer include.
 So we can no longer print things.
 This makes sense, since `println` writes to [standard output], which is a special file descriptor provided by the operating system.